 Blown Head gaskets

 Blown head gaskets are one of the most common 2006 4.7 Dodge engine problems.
 This issue also cuts across other year models.
-Mechanically, almost every engine will burn the head gasket if it experiences severe overheating.
-But it seems the head gasket on the 4.7L Dodge engine easily gets burnt sooner than others.
+Mechanically, almost every engine will burn the head gasket if it overheats severely.
+But it seems the head gasket on the 4.7L Dodge engine burns out sooner than others.

-So, to prevent blowing up the head gasket on your 4.7 Dodge engine, always fix any cooling system issues as soon as you can.
-Do not ignore any cooling system issues just like you may be doing on other vehicles.
+To prevent blowing the head gasket on your 4.7 Dodge engine, always fix any cooling system issues as soon as you can.
+Do not ignore any cooling system issues, just like you may be doing on other vehicles.

 Valve seat failure

 A notable 2005 Dodge 4.7 engine problem is the valve seat failure.
-The primary work of the valve seats is to properly seal the intake and exhaust valves so there will be no compression leaks.
+The primary function of the valve seats is to properly seal the intake and exhaust valves to prevent compression leaks.
 If the valve seats become bad, there will be a loss of compression as the pistons try to compress air during the compression stroke.

-And that will have a great impact on the engine performance, especially if ignored for long.
+And that will have a great impact on the engine performance, especially if ignored for a long time.
 While 4.7 Dodge engines suffer valve seat failure, it is unfair to call it a common problem.
 Let’s not forget that the internet has a way of blowing things up.

 Valve cover leaks

 With over a decade of experience in our garage, I know a thing or two about valve cover gasket oil leaks.
-And that is a common 2007 4.7 Dodge engine problem that also cuts across other year models, especially as the engine ages and becomes high mileage.
+And that is a common 2007 4.7 Dodge engine problem that also affects other year models, especially as the engine ages and reaches high mileage.

 Over time, the rubber gasket on the 4.7 Dodge PowerTech engine becomes brittle and cracks.
 Invariably causing oil leaks from the valve cover.
 At first, the leaks are usually small — not big enough to cause a low engine oil level.
-But if you ignore it for an extended period, it will escalate and mess up the engine bay.
+But if you ignore it for an extended period, it will escalate and cause damage to the engine bay.

 While a small oil leak from the valve cover is not an urgent repair and not a big concern, I recommend fixing it as soon as you can.
-Oil leaks, depending on where it is dripping on, can cause fire hazards or wear out other engine components.
+Oil leaks, depending on where they drip, can pose fire hazards or wear out other engine components.

 Frequently Asked Questions — FAQs